PinguDevTeam/ICF-MI-framework/formats/workflow.md

 In VSCode, this is much easier and is achieved through the `source control` menu on the left ribbon.
 Using that interface you can easily create, stage and commit your changes.

+If you accidentally commited and want to undo your last commit, you can use the following command

+`git reset --soft HEAD~1`

+This will revert your last commit on the repository and get you to the point in time where you staged your changes.

+*Don't* commit a change where you modify 42 lines of code affecting the functionality of numerous functions.
+Scope out your work and commit them in bite-sized chunks.
+You can select which changes you want to stage from a file with numerous lines of change.

 At any point in time if you require to see the HEAD state (pointer to your local) or the last commit that was made on the branch you can use ```git log```.